A prismatic array of full-specturm color.

 Delicate yet full of interesting texture and major color!
 I have a couple more stones I picked up the museum, so stay tuned for more pieces!

-All images and text copyright Allison Beth Cooling.
-DO NOT post/use without crediting me!
+All photos copyright Allison Beth Cooling.
+DO NOT post or use without crediting and linking to me.